mdm123/ScriptableRenderPipeline/com.unity.render-pipelines.high-definition/Documentation~/VR-Overview.md

 ## Enable VR single-pass after startup

-Due to some technical limitations that will be solved in later versions, you need the following code in your script if your app is not booting directly in VR mode:
+Due to some technical limitations that will be resolved in later versions, you need the following code in your script if your app does not boot directly in VR mode:

 ```csharp
 private void Awake()